Cumulant expansion for fast estimate of non-Condon effects in vibronic transition profiles

-The closed form of $\chi(t,T)$ within the linear HT approximation can be found in Ref.~\cite{huh:2010HT,huh:dissertation}.
-Therein, additional flexibility was introduced to the GF by distinguishing individual vibrational modes to allow for rigorous prescreening strategies and detailed control of the dynamics.
-This can be done by assigning different time and temperature variables to each vibrational degrees of freedom.
+The closed form of $\chi(t,T)$ within the linear HT approximation can be found in Refs.~\cite{Huh2011a,Huh2012,Borrelli2012,baiardi:2013}.
+In the present work, flexibility is used in the GF to obtain detailed information concerning individual contributions of different modes.
+This is achieved by assigning different time and temperature variables to each vibrational degree of freedom.
 The corresponding GF in an occupancy representation reads as follows